-Check Job Openings
+Check Company Job Openings Frequently

 Before you apply, be sure that you have the credentials the company is seeking.
 The company isn't going to give you a different job just because you applied.
 Plus, you are wasting your time, and the company's time, applying for jobs that aren't a good fit.

 It's important to let your boss know that you have applied for another position before he or she finds out from someone else.
 However, it's also important to be careful as to how you mention your application.
-You don't want your boss to infer that you aren't happy with your current role, even if it's true.
-You may not get the new job, so it's important to stay on good terms with your supervisor.
-In fact, it is usually safest to emphasize that you are enjoying your current job, so your boss doesn't think you can't wait to move on.
+You don't want your boss to infer (to, say, your supervisor or line manager) that you aren't happy with your current role, even if it's true.

+The best rationale focuses on the positive aspects of the new job without expressing dissatisfaction about the job you're doing now.
+In fact, the safest strategy is usually to emphasize that you're enjoying your current job, so your boss doesn't think you can't wait to move on.

 Hiring managers expect all applicants to follow the rules.
 You won't get a pass if you don't follow the application guidelines.
-In fact, your application may not be considered if you don't submit the required application materials.
+In fact, your application may not even be considered if you don't submit the required application materials.

 Customize Your Application Materials